securitytxt/security-txt/draft-foudil-securitytxt.md

 ## Internal hosts

+An internal host is "a host served by a NAT gateway, or protected by a firewall" (as per section 3 of {{!RFC6887}}) and might not be accessible directly from the Internet.
-A "security.txt" file SHOULD be placed in the root directory of an internal host.
+On such systems, a "security.txt" file SHOULD be placed in the root directory.

 ## Extensibility {#extensibility}